-I am a professionally qualified, registered, and insured counsellor, and an Accredited Member of the British Association for Counselling and Psychotherapy (BACP).
+I am a professionally qualified and registered counsellor and supervisor, and an Accredited Member of the British Association for Counselling and Psychotherapy (BACP).
 I did my therapy training at the Iron Mill Institute in Exeter, completing a Certificate in Counselling (90 hours), followed by an Advanced Diploma in Counselling (450 hours), accredited by the BACP.

 In 2013 I started working as a volunteer therapist for a charity called The Quiet Mind, based in Exmouth, before setting up my own private practice the following year.
 I am continually involved in further training and have a Certificate in Marriage and Couples Counselling, and another in The Sexual Relationship from the Tavistock Centre for Couple Relationships in London.
 I also have a certificate in working with LGBT and other diversities, and am a member of Pink Therapy, the UK's largest independent therapy organisation working with gender and sexual diversity issues.
 I work with a diverse range of clients from all different backgrounds, and am listed as a "kink aware" therapist.